-We seek to catalyze systemic, scalable solutions to key issues facing our home regions of Colorado and Chile to support the development of resilient and thriving communities.
+We seek to catalyze systemic, scalable solutions to key issues facing our home regions of Colorado and Chile to support the development of resilient, thriving communities.

 “Through ZOMALAB, we focus on issues that reflect our passions and our personal experiences in the places we call home.
 What moves us to give back is simply gratitude – for our communities and the opportunities we have had in our own lives.”